hyprstack/loGym/README.md

 - [x] Design Layout
 - [x] Implement RDD (Readme Driven Developement)
-- [x] Begin coding with tests (This is always best practice!)
+- [ ] Begin coding with tests (This is always best practice!)
-- [ ] Define function do add person to database
+- [ ] Define function do add person to database (2nd iteration)
+- [x] Define function to add exercise to database
-- [ ] Define function to add workouts per user to database
+- [ ] Define function to add exercises per user to database (2nd iteration)
-- [ ] Define function to retrieve user's workouts by exercise and returns date, muscle group and sets
+- [x] Define function to retrieve user's workouts by exercise and returns date, muscle group and sets
+- [ ] Validation for exercises
-- [ ] Validation
+- [ ] Validation for user (2nd iteration)
-- [ ] Authentication
+- [ ] Authentication (2nd iteration)
-- [x] Choose Database
+- [x] Choose Database (Couchbase)
-- [ ] Implement Database
+- [x] Implement Database
+- [ ] Define Views using Handlebars for response of successful post and retrieval from database
-- [ ] Implement Hapi Views
+- [ ] Implement Views
 - [ ] UI
 - [ ] Test everything works
 - [ ] Deploy App to Heroku